ffineis/ffineis.github.io/blog/_posts/2020-03-26-tracking-data-changes-over-time.md

 Now we only join together versions of loads to versions lanes that would have been possible to occur over time.

 What is going on in this join condition?
-There are only four possible ways that two 2-sided windows can intersect, four possible ways that an effective window on a record from one table (conveniently called Table 1) can intersect with any effective window on a record from Table 2:
+Well, there are only four possible ways that two 2-sided windows can intersect, so that's what each of the lines in the `and` join condition above are addressing:

 <br/>
 <div style="align: center; text-align:center;">